 Here is the very loose recipe I used.
 Since I just added what I had on hand, and I have done it since, you can do the same.
 It still turns out great without exact measurements.

-- Vegetable broth, chicken-less broth and/or chicken-less bullion mixed with water.
-I use a mixture of all three.
+- Vegetable broth and/or chicken-less bullion mixed with water.
+I use a mixture of both.

 - Mirepoix- carrots, onion, and celery.
 I use about 2 1/2 cups total.

 - Set your Instant Pot to “saute” and then add a splash of water to it and the mirepoix mix.
 Water saute them until the onion is translucent and the carrots are soft.